dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 **SHORT\_NAME**, **DESCRIPTION**, the *locale* which supports any valid locale ID and the the *value* itself.

-*Example of NAME property for french locale:*
+*Example of NAME property for French locale:*

     {
       "property": "NAME",